Goa Property Registration Charges 2025 – Updated Stamp Duty, Registration Fees, and New Rules Explained

 Mandatory E-Stamping from April 2025

-- Stamp duty must be paid online using the official Goa e-Stamping portal.
+- Pay stamp duty online through the Goa e-Stamping portal

 - No delays or manual errors